What is a consultant-led delivery?

 Use our 'Consultant search' option to find consultant obstetrician who is practising at The Portland Hospital.
 Alternatively you may have been recommended a particular consultant by your GP, friend or family member.

-Your consultant obstetrician will advise you on antenatal screening, scans etc. and make the necessary booking for the birth of your baby at The Portland Hospital.
+Your consultant obstetrician will advise you on antenatal screening, scans, etc. and make the necessary booking for the birth of your baby at The Portland Hospital (please note, any additional test are chargeable).

 If you have a private medical insurance policy, it is advisable at this stage to check the circumstances under which you may be covered for maternity care.
 You should obtain this confirmation in writing, as our hospital admissions department will likely request to see this.

 Following your booking being secured by your chosen consultant obstetrician, you will be asked to attend the midwifery booking clinic.
-Here you will discuss plans for your delivery with our midwifery team and the post-delivery care we offer you and your baby.
+Here you will discuss plans for your delivery with our midwifery team, they will take a record of your medical and pregnancy history and perform a blood test if indicated.
+Please bring any questions you may have with you.

 Search for an obstetrician